Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Application to linear hyperbolic SPDEs

 Now, since $T_0, T_1$ are FIOs with symbol of order $0$, $-1$ respectively, if $u_0\in H^{r}$ and $u_1\in H^{r-1}$, then $g(t):=T_0(t)u_0 + T_1(t)u_1\in H^r$.
 Due to the assumption that $2r>d$, we conclude by Sobolev's Embedding Theorem that $g(t)\in\caC(\Rd)$ and therefore, the pointwise evaluatation in \eqref{eq:representationSPDE} makes sense.
 Moreover, since $t\mapsto g(t)$ is continuous, we have that at every point $(t,x)\in[0,\bar{T}]\times\Rd$, $g(t,x)$ is well-defined, which implies \ref{ass:A5}.

 Now we deal with the third term in \eqref{eq:representationu}.
 We see that $T_2$ (or its Schwartz kernel $\Lambda$) is the fundamental solution to the second-order SPDE with null initial conditions.
-By its definition in \eqref{eq:representationu}, $T_2(t,s)$ has a symbol in $\caC(\Delta_{\bar{T}},S^{-1})$ since it depends continuously on $E$ with symbol in $\caC(\Delta_{\bar{T}},S^{0})$ and $M(t,x,D_x)$ with symbol $M(t,x,\xi)\in\caC([0,T],S^0)$ ($M$ is continuous in time because it depends continuously on the characteristic roots, and the characteristic roots of a PDE inherit the regularity with respect to time of the coefficients of the PDE).
+By its definition in \eqref{eq:representationu}, $T_2(t,s)$ has a symbol in $\caC(\Delta_{\bar{T}},S^{-1})$ since it depends continuously on $E$ (in \eqref{eq:E}) with symbol in $\caC(\Delta_{\bar{T}},S^{0})$ and $M(t,x,D_x)$ with symbol $M(t,x,\xi)\in\caC([0,T],S^0)$ ($M$ is continuous in time because it depends continuously on the characteristic roots, and the characteristic roots of a PDE inherit the regularity with respect to time of the coefficients of the PDE).
+In fact, $T_2(t,s)$ is uniformly continuous with respect to $t$ and $s$ on $\Delta_{\bar T}$.

 With this we can finally show the conditions \ref{ass:A1}-\ref{ass:A4}.
 In order to show \ref{ass:A1} and \ref{ass:A3} with $\Lambda(t,s)$ being the Schwartz kernel of $T_2(t,s)$, for each $(t,s)\in\Delta_{\bar{T}}$ we invoke Proposition \ref{prop:ftofschwartzkernel} together with \eqref{eq:pointwiseestimate} to see that